terratenff/vrp-gen-alg/INSTRUCTIONS.md

 Y-axis:     Fitness
 ```

 The results are n x 2 matrices where n varies: it could be population size or various amounts of generations.
 The first column of the matrix is the collection of values on the x-axis, while the second column is that of y-axis.
 They are limited to 8 decimals.
-If multiple lines were drawn, their data are separated in different results text files as "results_1.txt", "results_2.txt" etc.
+If multiple lines were drawn, their data are separated in different results text files as "results_1.txt", "results_2.txt" etc. **Note that routes of the optimal solution are not saved.**

 ### Building and Loading Matrices

 With the matrix builder it is possible to create randomly generated matrices quite easily; nonetheless, it is only limited to randomly generated matrices.
-If there are specific elements that you want in the matrices you have to add them yourself.
+If there are specific elements or structures (like clusters of customers) that you want in the matrices you have to add them yourself.
 If coordinates are generated, you have the option to generate a cost matrix to go with it.

 Generating matrices (menu option 1) won't select them for use automatically.
 You have to select (load) them for use separately (menu option 2).
 Matrices can also be deselected (menu option 3) if necessary.

 ### Building and Loading Parameters

 Parameter building is quite simple.
 Select either VRP-related parameters (menu option 5) or GA-related options (menu option 6), and then follow the instructions.
-Most matrices can also be selected for use here: the exceptions to this are the cost matrix and coordinates.
+Most matrices can also be selected for use here; exceptions to this are the cost matrix and coordinates.

 Once parameters have been selected, they can be saved for later use (menu option 7).
 To use them later, load parameters by providing the name you used to save them with (menu option 8).